 There is a silly sign on the door:

-Right so, inside is where we put the skull of that deer… I play on keeping the antlers, but not the rest. (looking away is completely acceptable)
+Inside is where we put the skull of that deer… I plan on keeping the antlers, but not the rest. (looking away is completely acceptable)

-Looking at the other side of the back yard, there is what used to be a garden.
-We plan to make a new one, just not there since that’s the leech field for the septic tank and not the best place to grow food.
+Looking at the other side of the backyard, there is what used to be a garden.
+We plan to make a new one, just not there since that’s the drain field for the septic tank and not the best place to grow food.

 just to the right, looking down the hill you can see a neighbor’s house between the trees.
 Can you make it out?
-It’s red.
+You can just see the red roof.

 Come on around to the front of the house with me and see the middle of the driveway.
 I want to put a bench and some plantings out there.
 I think it would be a neat place to kind of hang out in the Spring and Fall.

 Be careful though… See the fuzzy stuff on this tree?

 That’s really, REALLY old poison ivy vine.
 Ugh…and they’re in LOTS of places.
 It’s a real bummer that the previous owners didn’t seem to be able to manage it.
 It’s going to be a ridiculously huge project that will probably take years to get under control.
 It’s not the most simple thing and Brian is pretty highly allergic, so it’s one of those we aren’t looking forward to at all.